MyParcelCOM/docs/content/api/resources/hooks/_index.md

 | Owner         | brokers <br> OR <br> [organizations](/api/resources/organizations) <br> OR <br> [shops](/api/resources/shops) | The owner (generally the creator) of the hook.    | ✓          |

 ### Hook ordering
 Multiple hooks can be triggered by the same resource action.
-This means that the hooks will take turns resolving.
+This means that the hooks will take turns executing.
 The order of the hooks is determined by two things: the owner of the hook and the `order` attribute of the hook.

 #### The owner of the hook